lukasz-brzostek/corner-popup/readme.txt

 Event         Description
 -----         -----------
-beforePopup   Your code will work before popup is shown. afterPopup    Your code will work after pop-up is closed.
+beforePopup   Your code will work before the popup window appears. afterPopup    Your code will work after closing the pop-up window. onBtnClick    Your code will work after pressing the popup button.

 ----------
 3. License